-In the final modelled structure, which was confirmed by Ramachandran plot, every amino acid residue is found in the allowed zone of Ramachandran plot 16 (Figure 5b).
-Based on the WHATIF -Protein Model Check observed data, the Ramachandran Z-score of the predicted structure was -2.555.
-This score correctly represented the backbone conformations of all residues with respect to the known-allowed regions of the Ramachandran plot.
-The RMS Zvalue was predicted to be in the range of -4.0 to 4.0.
-When using a 4 sigma tolerance, all bond angles were compatible with recognised bond angles, and the RMS Z-score for bond lengths was 0.494.
+All of the amino acid residues are present in the permitted region of Ramachandran plot 16 in the final modelled structure, which was validated by Ramachandran plot (Figure 5b).
+The WHATIF -Protein Model Check observed results showed that the predicted structure's Ramachandran Z-score was -2.555.
+This score accurately depicted all residues' backbone conformations in relation to the Ramachandran plot's known-allowed regions.
+It was anticipated that the RMS Zvalue will fall between -4.0 and 4.0.
+The RMS Z-score for bond lengths was 0.494, and all bond angles were consistent with accepted bond angles when utilizing a 4 sigma tolerance.
 The protein structures were well-refined, as indicated by the backbone conformation Z-score of -0.520.
 Figure 6 depicts the anticipated structure of the JmjC domain of the human hairless protein.
 Using PyMOL, a free and versatile molecular graphics software package 17, the resulting molecular models' structures were represented.
 The beta-meander motif, a straightforward super secondary protein shape made up of successive anti-parallel â-strands connected by hairpin loops, is used to represent the JmjC domain structure.
 This JmjC domain structure uses an eight hairpin loops, one alpha helix, nine beta strands compact fold.
 We have provided a solid molecular model of the JmjC domain of the human hairless protein in this study, giving the biological functions of this protein a structural underpinning.
 Thermus thermophilus HB8 potential antibiotics synthesis protein crystal structures that were stored in the Protein Data Bank were used to construct a homology model of the JmjC domain.
 It has an energy minimization of -4680.609 KJ/mol.
 The most significant finding of our modeling results, however, is that the homology model Shrivastava, et al. 326 International Journal of Bioinformatics and Biological Science: v.1 n.3&4 Sept-Dec 2013 Fig. 3: Two amino acid residues, SER160 and LEU153, are present in the forbidden area in the model provided by the SWISS-MODEL server in (a) Ramachandran plot for the JmjC domain before loop building, and they are absent in (b) Ramachandran plot for the validated JmjC domain following loop formation.
 International Journal of Bioinformatics and Biological Science: v.
 1 n.
 3&4 Sept.-Dec.
 2013 327 Fig. 2: (a) Modeled representation of the JmjC domain structure; the expected structure takes the shape of a Beta-meander motif, in which two antiparallel strands are connected by a hairpin loop that is frequently made up of one or more glycine or proline residues.

-V. CONCLUSION
+CONCLUSION

-This structure is represented as a ribbon model (coloured in the JmjC depiction by secondary structure; the loops are coloured light grey and cyan, the sheets are coloured green, and the helix is pink).
-(HelixPink; Yellow Sheets; Light Grey and Cyan Loops).
-PyMOL was used to construct the structure representation.
-The quality of the human JmjC domain as a molecular target in alopecia universalis is high enough to be used as a structural model for future efforts to create structure-based inhibitors.
+This structure is shown as a ribbon model (colored by secondary structure in the JmjC illustration, with the helix colored pink, the sheets colored green, and the loops colored light grey and cyan).
+(HelixPink; Sheets-Yellow; loops: Light grey and cyan).
+To build the structure representation, PyMOL was employed. the human JmjC domain as a molecular target in alopecia universalis, is of sufficient quality to use as a structural model for upcoming structure-based inhibitor creation initiatives.